troe27/UU-GWAS05/docs/index.md

 # Linkage analysis and GWAS - Lab 5

-In the following practice, we will use CRI-MAP to do the basic linkage analysis and create a simple linkage map Linkage mapping is an older technique that has been mostly superceded by GWA-type Studies, but can be extremely powerful for mendelian diseases, or in a population that is optimised for it, or where other constraints limit more established methods.
+In the following practice, we will use CRI-MAP to do the basic linkage analysis and create a simple linkage map.
+Linkage mapping is an older technique that has been mostly superceded by GWA-type Studies, but can be extremely powerful for mendelian diseases, in populations that is optimised for it or where other constraints limit more established methods.

 ## Server